edgedb/easy-edgedb/chapter9/index.md

 ## Using the 'for' and 'union' keywords

-We're almost ready to insert our three new characters, and now we don't need to add `(select City filter .name = 'London')` every time.
-But wouldn't it be nice if we could use a single insert instead of three?
+We're almost ready to insert our three new characters.
+They are all `NPC`s that have been to London before, so the only difference between them at the moment is their name.
+Wouldn't it be nice if we could use a single insert instead of three?

 To do this, we can use a `for` loop, followed by the keyword `union`.
 First, here's the `for` part: